Midas-M/nlgNetarchive/README.md

 [![Build Status](https://travis-ci.org/netarchivesuite/netarchivesuite.svg)](https://travis-ci.org/netarchivesuite/netarchivesuite)
 This is the nlg fork of netarchive suite.
-It has been modified in order to suit the needs of Natinal Library of Greece.
+It has been modified in order to suit the needs of National Library of Greece.

 Introduction
 ===========